- Home

 Many local councils offer free handyperson services to people over 60 for small repairs and installing basic home security.
 These will vary according to where you live, but it’s always worth looking into.
 People over 60 on low incomes may also be eligible for Age UK’s handyperson scheme, which includes free or discounted repairs, smoke alarms, lock installation and other minor services.

-If you were born before 23 September 1958 and are claiming certain benefits, then you might be eligible for the government’s Winter Fuel Payment, worth between £200 and £300, to help you pay your heating bills in the winter.
+If you were born before 22 September 1959 and your income is lower than £35,000, then you might be eligible for the government’s Winter Fuel Payment, worth between £200 and £300, to help you pay your heating bills in the winter.
+Learn more about how the Winter Fuel Payment works in our guide 9m pensioners to get Winter Fuel Payment.

 More Rest Less offers